AlbionYes/Services/README.md

 # Services
-A website and app (eventually an app) where you can hire people in order to get certain job done through multipule services.
+A website and app (eventually an app) where you can hire people in order to get a certain job done through multipule services.
+In a nutshell it is a mix of AirBNB and Fiver.
+You will be able to access the app/website enter your location and scroll through a number of profiles of people that offer diffrent services.
+For example you can hire a person to clean your drivethrough.
+Through the app/website you can hire them.
+Check how far they are from you and their availability.
+The price of their serivce and see ratings from other people who have used this persons service.
+Also the map feature is a work in progress, it will moslty be used to show a general area where the service will be cheaper because it is closer to the location of the service provider ot it might be scrateched as an idea.